GALLO ROJO CHICKEN

 FRENCH TOULOUSE GEESE

 One drawback to our Nomad poultry system is the broilers' vulnerability to aerial predators.
 In 2018, we began raising Toulouse Geese with the hope that they'd be a sufficient deterrent for hawks, owls, and crows.
 Turns out geese not only prevent attacks, but are also a delicious centerpiece for your holiday meal.
 They cohabit with our broilers (which pleases us to no end because who doesn't love interspecies friendship?) while enjoying the luxuries of a pastured lifestyle, complete with fresh forage and all the grasshoppers one could hope for.
-Periodically they munch on the same Sunrise Feed that the chickens consume, but the geese spend much more time eating greens than grains.
+Periodically they munch on the same Certified Organic feed that the chickens consume, but the geese spend much more time eating greens than grains.
 They dress out in the range of 7-14 pounds - a perfect weight for Christmas dinner - and boast a rich but mild flavor that pairs well with a diverse array of sides.